nyinyithann/SeqJS/README.md

 # SeqJS

-`SeqJS` contains operations for working with values of type `Seq` which is a container of sequence of elements.
+`SeqJS` contains operations for working with values of type `Seq` which is a container of a series of elements.
+Types of a seq's elements are not fixed.
+Individual seq elements are computed only as required.
 `Seq` conforms [`iterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol) and [`iterator`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol) protocols of JavaScript.

 ## Roadmap